 The University of Oslo aims to enhance the quality of research, education and innovation through long-term strategic partnerships with world-leading universities and active participation in international university networks.

-The Guild brings together universities that have demonstrable excellence in teaching, research and policy formation from across Europe to collaborate on the creation of innovative solutions to some of Europe’s most intractable scientific and social Challenges.
+The Guild of European Research-Intensive Universities brings together universities with excellence in teaching, research and policy formation from across Europe to collaborate on innovative solutions to some of Europe’s most intractable scientific and social challenges.

-EUA is the representative organisation of universities and national rectors’ conferences in 47 European countries.
-EUA plays a crucial role in the Bologna Process and in influencing EU policies on higher education, research and innovation.
+The European University Association represents more than 800 universities and national rectors’ conferences in 48 European countries.
+EUA plays a crucial role in the Bologna Process and in influencing EU policies.